-Students at the European School Copenhagen take smaller tests (B-tests) twice a year.
-This is the same as in the Danish gymnasium where you have “terminsprøver” or “årsprøver” each year.
+Students at the European School Copenhagen take smaller tests (B tests) twice a year, similar to the Danish “terminsprøver” or “årsprøver” in the Danish gymnasium.
 Students are tested in most of their subjects.
 The duration of each test is 2-3 periods and the tests take place either in class or in the Sports Hall.

 The marking system

 There are three types of marks in the European School system:

 - The A mark is an evaluation of the work done in class, homework assignments, essays etc. during the semester.
 The A mark is given in all four school reports, and the school reports in Autumn and Spring only contain A marks.
 (Equivalent to Danish Standpunktskarakter)